piano fun

 ♪ Sound play with percussion instruments

-♪ Rhythmic exercise
+♪ Rhythmic exercises

-♪Drawing and writing
+♪ Drawing and writing

-♪Using utensils such as chopsticks
+♪ Using utensils such as chopsticks

-♪Picking up small objects
+♪ Picking up small objects

-♪Doing different things with both hands
+♪ Doing different things with both hands

-🎹 Delicate finger coordination requires good control of the trunk (the body's core), wrists, arms, and shoulders.
-In other words, it is critical to develop core strength beginning in childhood.
+🎹 Delicate finger coordination requires good control of the trunk (the body’s core), wrists, arms, and shoulders.

 Following gross motor activities (using the entire body to feel and move to music), children can smoothly transition to fine motor activities (playing the piano).